nilanga901/Critical_infrastucture_risk_modeling/readme.md

 ## Data Sources

-1. **Energy Infrastructure Data**: Obtained from the Homeland Infrastructure Foundation-Level Data, this dataset includes the locations (latitude and longitude coordinates) of power plants in the northeastern United States, along with information on generation type.
+1. **Energy Infrastructure Data**: Obtained from the Homeland Infrastructure Foundation-Level Data, this dataset includes the locations (latitude and longitude coordinates) of power plants in the northeastern United States, along with information on generation type.[1]

 2. **Precipitation Data**: Historical precipitation data (rain and snow storms) for the northeastern United States, obtained from NASA POWER DATA.
-This dataset provides precipitation information for each 0.25° latitude and 0.25° longitude coordinate in the region for the past four years.
+This dataset provides precipitation information for each 0.25° latitude and 0.25° longitude coordinate in the region for the past four years.[2]

 3. **Earthquake Data**: Historical earthquake intensity data for the northeastern United States, obtained from the U.S. Geological Survey's Earthquake Hazard Program.
-This dataset includes earthquake information with relevant latitude and longitude coordinates for the past four years.
+This dataset includes earthquake information with relevant latitude and longitude coordinates for the past four years.[3]

 4. **Disaster Declarations Data**: Historical statewide disaster declarations for the northeastern United States, obtained from the FEMA Web Disaster Declarations.
-This dataset includes information on disaster types and locations.
+This dataset includes information on disaster types and locations.[4]

-5. **Power Disturbances**: Historical power disturbance events in the northeastern United States, obtained from the ISER Electric Disturbance Events dataset.
+5. **Power Disturbances**: Historical power disturbance events in the northeastern United States, obtained from the ISER Electric Disturbance Events dataset.[5]

 6. **Fire Occurrence**: Historical data on wild and man-made fires in the northeastern United States, obtained from the National Interagency Fire Center.
-This dataset includes information on fire locations, types, and timelines.
+This dataset includes information on fire locations, types, and timelines.[6]

 ## Constructed Datasets